Celebrating every time a disciple makes a disciple…

 Rev. Suk May Yei

-Suk May Yei was born and raised in Hong Kong under both Chinese and British culture.
-She worked in the Banking industry in Hong Kong then in New York City (NYC) for twenty-eight years before responding to God’s call for full-time ministry.
-She accepted Christ in her early years in NYC and served as the lay leader at her NYC home church (Multi-ethnic: Chinese, English and Spanish) for fourteen and a half years.
-After graduating from seminary, she served the Eastern Hills Wesleyan Chinese Church for two years.
-Suk May is now the Ministerial Intern serving as the Cross-Cultural Ministries Pastor at the Eastern Hills Wesleyan Church, focusing on Prayer, Discipleship and Connection for Chinese and people of different ethnicities in the name of Jesus.”
+Suk May Yei was born and raised in Hong Kong with both Chinese and British culture.
+She worked in the Banking industry in Hong Kong and then in New York City (NYC) for twenty-eight years before responding to God’s call for full-time ministry.
+She accepted Christ in her early years in NYC and served as the lay leader at her NYC multi-ethnic home church (Chinese, English and Spanish) for fourteen and a half years.
+After graduating from seminary, she served two years each in the Eastern Hills Wesleyan Chinese Church, then the Eastern Hills Wesleyan Church.
+Now she is their Cross-Cultural Ministries Pastor focusing on Prayer, Discipleship and Connection; all in cross-cultural, cross-generational context in the name of Jesus.

 Rev. Gil Jun